-(Two additional textbooks will be assigned after the seminar begins.)
+- Read two additional textbooks after the seminar begins.

-- Participate in all seminar sessions and complete all the readings (readings will be available on-line and will include a variety of short articles and essays).
+- Participate in all seminar sessions and complete all the readings.

 - Provide spiritual direction for two to five different persons, for a minimum of fifteen sessions in total, with a goal of providing at least seven sessions with one person.